 In this project I am continuing my previous work, including a peer reviewed article published in Studia Theologica, a very prestigious Nordic journal of Theology, discussing the relation between liturgical participation and participation in God.
 Past and current research on the liturgies and reforms tend to focus on history and concrete practices, particularly practical involvement, instead of its metaphysical underpinnings, though there are exceptions.

-My primary supervisor is Simon Oliver, who has worked extensively on the metaphysics of participation and sacramental theology.
-I am also associated with the Centre for Catholic Studies (CCS), and this provides me with an excellent environment for an ecumenical study of the liturgy, because of the expertise of those who are connected to it and its interdisciplinary and ecumenical nature.
-I think I can provide expertise in Eucharistic theology and Lutheran theology, and its relation to other traditions.
-My experience as a parish priest (2014-2018) provides a grounded theological contribution, as theology always starts with concrete ecclesial practices.
+My primary supervisor was Simon Oliver, who has worked extensively on the metaphysics of participation and sacramental theology.
+I was also associated with the Centre for Catholic Studies (CCS), and this provided me with an excellent environment for an ecumenical study of the liturgy, because of the expertise of those who are connected to it and its interdisciplinary and ecumenical nature.
+I think I provided expertise in Eucharistic theology and Lutheran theology, and its relation to other traditions.
+My experience as a parish priest (2014-2018) also provided a grounded theological contribution, as theology always starts with concrete ecclesial practices.

-Norheim, Bård.
-Practicing Baptism: Christian Practices and the Presence of Christ.
-Eugene, OR: Pickwick Publications, 2014); Catherine Pickstock, After Writing: On the Liturgical Consummation of Philosophy (Oxford: Blackwell, 1998).
+Bård Norheim, Practicing Baptism: Christian Practices and the Presence of Christ (Eugene, OR: Pickwick Publications, 2014); Catherine Pickstock, After Writing: On the Liturgical Consummation of Philosophy (Oxford: Blackwell, 1998).